 October 1st - December 31st: paid on February 15th

 That's a brief introduction to Ebates and how it works!
 We've also explained what affiliate marketing and revenue sharing is, and given you an overview of some of the stores that you can get cash back at with Ebates.
-Next, we'll review the pros, cons, and legitimacy of eBates.
+Next up, we'll review the pros, cons, and legitimacy of eBates.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.